-Updated on 2023-05-06 GMT+08:00
+Updated on 2024-07-24 GMT+08:00

 Why Is My Windows ECS Running Slowly?

 If your ECS runs slowly or is inaccessible unexpectedly, the bandwidth or vCPU usage of the ECS may be excessively high.
-If you have created an alarm rule using Cloud Eye, the system automatically sends an alarm to you when the bandwidth or CPU usage reaches the threshold specified in the rule.
+If you have created an alarm rule in Cloud Eye, the system automatically sends an alarm to you when the bandwidth or CPU usage reaches the threshold specified in the rule.

 To handle this issue, perform the following operations:

-1. Fault locating
+1. Fault locating:

 • If the processes are malicious, stop these processes manually or use a third-party tool to stop them automatically.